 These series include:

 Students are taught basic and applied human systems physiology with an emphasis on topics and areas of special concern to anesthetists.
 As the series progresses, students are introduced to advanced concepts such as hemodynamics and maternal and fetal physiology.

 Students complete two courses in the applied physiology series, each worth three credits.
 The courses are offered annually, with the first section in the first-year fall semester and the second in the first-year spring semester.

-A series of conferences presented by students that addresses both anesthetic theory as it relates to the clinical experience and basic and major problems in anesthesia management.
+A series of conferences presented by students that address both anesthetic theory as it relates to the clinical experience, and basic and major problems in anesthesia management.
 Medical and surgical history of individual patients and the outcomes of anesthesia and surgery are presented and discussed.

 Students complete four courses in the anesthesia clinical correlations series, each worth one credit.
 The courses are offered annually, in the fall and spring semesters.

 Beginning with an orientation in the summer semester, students are introduced to the operating room with an emphasis on the fundamental procedures and techniques used in administering anesthetic.
 Patient management and technical skills are refined with close attention to the didactic coursework.

 Over the course of the clinical experience, students are exposed to all of the clinical specialties of anesthesiology and earn certification in Basic Life Support (BLS), Advanced Cardiac Life Support (ACLS), and Pediatric Advanced Life Support (PALS).

 At the end of five of the six semesters, students sit for a comprehensive clinical examination designed to prepare them for the certification exam, which is required for all graduates who intend to practice as CAAs and is prepared by the National Commission for Certification of Anesthesiologist Assistants in consultation with the National Board of Medical Examiners.

 Students complete six courses in the anesthesia clinical experience series, with credits increasing each semester.